Mosquito Bite Treatments

 Click below to contact Rocket Pest for a FREE pest control quote.

 Once bitten by a mosquito, you can experience redness and itching anywhere from a few hours to a couple of days.
-As hard as it may be, it is important to not itch a bit.
-Itching can break the skin and possibly lead to an infection and longer healing times.
-Only time can fully heal a mosquito bite but there are many ways that are reported to minimize itchiness.
-Common remedies that you can apply to treat an itchy mosquito bite include:
+As hard as it may be, don’t itch.
+Itching can break the skin and possibly lead to an infection and prolonging of symptoms.

 Keeping Mosquitos Away